Places

 Sample Ministry Focus

-- Santiago arrival worship at San Cristóbal Hill overlook with testimony from a local pastor
+- Santiago arrival worship at San Cristóbal Hill overlook, with testimony from a local pastor.

-- Atacama Valle de la Luna sunset devotion, indigenous cultural dinner, and stargazing worship gathering
+- Atacama Valle de la Luna sunset devotion, indigenous cultural dinner, and stargazing worship gathering.

-- Patagonia Glacier Grey cruise with creation care teaching, estancia dinner, and fireside prayer circle
+- Patagonia Grey Glacier cruise with creation care teaching, estancia dinner, and fireside prayer circle.

 What ETS Tours Provides Here

-- Tailored routing across Santiago, Valparaíso, Atacama, Patagonia, and Easter Island with bilingual tour directors and ministry liaisons
+- Tailored routing across Santiago, Valparaíso, Atacama, Patagonia, and Easter Island with bilingual tour directors and ministry liaisons.

-- Worship logistics: cathedral and church reservations, portable sound, translation, communion elements, and outdoor permits
+- Worship logistics: cathedral and church reservations, portable sound, translation, communion elements, and outdoor permits.

-- Ministry partner vetting in urban outreach, indigenous engagement, creation care, and church planting networks
+- Ministry partner vetting in urban outreach, indigenous engagement, creation care, and church planting networks.

 Talk with us to map your Chile ministry journey, or add Chile to your request at the lead form.